de-finnik/PassVault/README.md

 # Manage your passwords
 In the right part of the PassVault window you can manage your passwords.
 By entering some information in the “Search password” field, the table below will display all matching passwords.
-And if you want to fill a password to a form fast, you can select an entry and click the copy button right above the table to copy it to your clipboard.
+If you want to fill a password to a form fast, you can select an entry and click the copy button right above the table to copy it to your clipboard.
 If you are searching a password with the field and the table displays just one entry, you can also press enter to copy it directly to the clipboard.

 The “All” button toggles between the searching mode and the display all mode.